Where it appears in the exam

 Past participle: the manual WAS WRITTEN (receives the action).
 Reduces 'Because it was written'.

-"Finishing her homework, she went out to play."
+"Had finished her homework, she went out to play."

 "Having finished her homework, she went out to play."